vitejs/vite-ecosystem-ci/README.md

 The repositories are checked out into `workspace` subdirectory as shallow clones

+## via comment on PR

+- comment `/ecosystem-ci run` on a PR
+- or `/ecosystem-ci run <suitename>` to select a suite

+Users with triage permission to sveltejs/svelte repository can only use this.

+See [docs/pr-comment-setup.md](./docs/pr-comment-setup.md) for how to setup this feature.

 # how to add a new integration test

 - check out the existing [tests](./tests) and add one yourself.
 Thanks to some utilities it is really easy
-- once you are confidente the suite works, add it to the lists of suites in the [workflows](../../actions/)
+- once you are confident the suite works, add it to the lists of suites in the [workflows](../../actions/)

-> the current utilities focus on pnpm based projects.
-Consider switching to pnpm or contribute utilities for other pms

 # reporting results